 For your site to rank highly in the SERPs, it needs to be classified as SEO-friendly—and to achieve that, it needs to be crawlable.
 Search engines need to be able to navigate, view and understand the contents of a website quickly and easily, which means the content of each web page should be laid out in Google’s native language: HTML text format.

-If you’re unsure whether your website design is meeting Google’s standards, more good news is that there are loads of tools out there to test its performance.
+Not sure whether your website design is meeting Google’s standards?
+Thankfully, there are loads of tools out there to test its performance.
 The fastest and easiest one is WebPageTest—just enter a web page URL and choose the test you’d like to run.
 Google Lighthouse is another popular option which quickly returns a bunch of useful statistics on web page performance.

 Many companies still make the mistake of having a website designed with visuals in mind, and think they can factor in SEO later.
 Yet, if you want your website to rank on the first page of Google, you need to stop treating SEO and web design as two separate entities; rather, they are a critical duo that work together to create a website that looks great and performs well.